trowski/fiber-rfc/rfc.md

 #### async/await keywords

 Using an internally defined `FiberScheduler` and an additionally defined `Awaitable` object, `Fiber::suspend()` could be replaced with the keyword `await` and new fibers could be created using the keyword `async`.
-The usage of `async` differs slightly from languages such as JS or Hack. `async` is not used to declare asynchronous functions, rather it is used at call time to modify the call to any function or method to return an awaitable and start a new fiber (green-thread).
+The usage of `async` differs slightly from languages such as JS or Hack. `async` is not used to declare asynchronous functions, rather it is used at call time to modify the call to any function or method to return an awaitable and start a new fiber.

 An `Awaitable` would act like a promise, representing the future result of the fiber created with `async`.